alibaba/pipcook/docs/manual/intro-to-plugin.md

 #### plugin `DataCollect`

 It is used to collect different types of datasets into the pipeline, usually need to define parameters such as `datasetUrl` to obtain the data source.
-In order to facilitate the easy implementation of the following plugins, we define the output format of `DataCollect` is determined, according to the text and image:
+To facilitate the easy implementation of the following plugins, we define the output format of `DataCollect` is determined, according to the text and image:

 - it outputs csv format for text tasks.
 - it outputs [coco dataset](http://cocodataset.org/) format for image tasks.